-Ogle Models and Prototypes is a company that specialises in automotive components.
+Ogle Models and Prototypes is a company that specializes in automotive components.
 They’ve aided in the creation of all sorts of engineering feats, from airplanes to the Mars Rover.
 Naturally, the team was in good hands considering their prestigious portfolio.
 It was fitting, then, a fellow Coventry graduate Matt White was there to aid them as Ogle’s Senior Sales Engineer.
 White has a degree in motorsport engineering and was a crucial part of the 2012 Formula student team.

 “It has been a pleasure working with The Phoenix Racing Team at Coventry University this year.
 They are an amazing bunch of designers and engineers with such creative ideas,” said Matt White.
 “The competition is a prestigious one, aimed at helping innovative engineers showcase their technical, engineering design and manufacturing skills, and we’re very proud to support the next generation of racing car designers.
 In our day-to-day lives at Ogle, we’re working on parts for several global car manufacturers and it’s great to bring that industrial 3D printing expertise to Coventry University.”